malikalamgirian/malikalamgirian.github.io/README.md

-# malikalamgirian.github.io
+# WasifAltaf.com

-Not so personal, personal profile.
+My not so personal, personal profile.